Architectural and Engineering Drawing Technology (DT12) Diploma

 Entrance date: Each semester

-Program Admission Requirements: A High School diploma or equivalent is required plus achievement of appropriate scores on the college's placement test or submission of acceptable SAT or ACT scores.
+Program Admission Requirements: A High School diploma or equivalent is required.
+Achievement of appropriate scores on the college's placement test or submission of acceptable SAT or ACT scores are currently being waived.

 Applicant must be at least 16 years of age.